 Oprah knows best, and she doesn’t disappoint with this Tex-Mex crockpot breakfast recipe.
 Eggs are doused with taco sauce and chiles for a ton of flavor and then topped with scallions, avocados and more.

-Forget buying flavored packets of oatmeal and make your own delicious spiced apple version.
+Forget buying flavored packets of oatmeal, and make your own delicious spiced apple version.
 With just a handful of ingredients and almost no prep time, you’ll wake up to a slow-cooked breakfast that’s so much tastier than anything at the store.
 It’s easy to adjust to your preferences, too.

 A bit of steel-cut oats, a dash of quinoa and a whole lot of delicious: That’s what you’ll get with this hot and healthy breakfast.
-It cooks in six hours, making it ideal for a weekday morning and tastes great topped with your favorite fruits: I love adding a mix of nutrition-rich strawberries and blueberries for added color.
+It cooks in six hours, making it ideal for a weekday morning, and tastes great topped with your favorite fruits: I love adding a mix of nutrition-rich strawberries and blueberries for added color.

 If you love pumpkin-flavored recipes, you’ll go mad for this oatmeal — and you don’t even have to wait until autumn!
 Using just a handful of fragrant spices like allspice, nutmeg and cloves, this oatmeal simmers overnight for a deliciously simple breakfast.
 Be sure to grease the crockpot or use a liner before cooking to make cleanup a cinch.

 The nutrition-packed almonds, almond butter and quinoa give them tons of staying power, while powerful chia seeds add an extra burst of texture.
 I love the addition of raisins for some sweetness, too.

-Avoid sugar high and lows with this steel-cut oatmeal crockpot breakfast.
+Avoid sugar highs and lows with this steel-cut oatmeal crockpot breakfast.
 It provides a steady stream of complex carbs, protein and fat, while incorporating coconut oil.

 Frittatas look and taste great — when they turn out properly.
 They can be tricky for kitchen novices and experts alike.
 That’s why this crockpot frittata is such a treat.

 It helps you create a restaurant-worthy dish with minimal effort — when’s the last time you infused eggs with the flavors of artichoke, roasted peppers and feta?

 Breakfast pastries are delicious, but they usually comes at a price: a lot of unhealthy ingredients packed into an expensive treat.
 Luckily, you can make your own bakery-quality sticky pecan buns using real ingredients right at home!

-While these crockpot recipe is a bit involved since you make homemade dough, you’ll be rewarded with a gooey, sweet bun that rivals anything you’d get at the mall food court cooked right in the crockpot — and you probably have all the ingredients on hand already!
+While this crockpot breakfast recipe is a bit involved since you make homemade dough, you’ll be rewarded with a gooey, sweet bun that rivals anything you’d get at the mall food court cooked right in the crockpot — and you probably have all the ingredients on hand already!

 If you love simple, Italian-inspired dishes, you must make this frittata.
-Toss superfood spinach, mozzarella and tomatoes into the crockpot and cook until you get a great-tasting egg bake.
+Toss superfood spinach, mozzarella and tomatoes into the crockpot, and cook until you get a great-tasting egg bake.

 19. Veggie Omelet

 What if I told you that satisfying a major part of your daily vegetable servings was possible right in the morning?
 That’s the deal with this veggie omelet.

-Plus, there’s no need to hover over the stove wondering when the right time to flip is; this omelet cooks completely in the crockpot for a totally foolproof breakfast.
+Plus, there’s no need to hover over the stove wondering when the right time to flip is.
+This omelet cooks completely in the crockpot for a totally foolproof breakfast.